MarlinFirmware/MarlinDocumentation/articles/getting-started/overview.md

 ---
 layout: articles

-meta:
 title:        'Introduction'
 description:  'Learn how to get started using Marlin.
 Find out what Marlin has to offer and how it can help your 3D printer print faster, better and cleaner.'
-  categories:   [ getting-started, needs-review ]
+category:     [ getting-started, needs-review ]
 ---
 Marlin is a highly optimized firmware for 3D printers based on AVR microprocessor (such as those used on the [Arduino](http://arduino.cc) platform) with movement driven by stepper motors.